Oheers/shakespeare-squiggly-check/README.md

 # Squiggly Checker
 ## What is it?
-This stratospherically useful piece of code is able to figure out if an input is a "~" or anything else.
+This useful piece of code is able to figure out if an input is a "~" or anything else.
 When may this be useful?
-I do not know - do you?
-No, you don't.
+I don't know.

 ## How to run
 This code will run on any SPL (Shakespeare Programming Language) translator.
 To find out more about SPL, the website is here http://shakespearelang.com/